PJMantoss/pjmantoss.github.io/projects/project-thirteen.md

 <img class="ui medium right floated rounded image" src="../images/prjct2.jpg">

 This is a project management app that is meant for planning, organizing and tracking tasks in a project.
-It is build with Rails 5 and SASS.
+It is built with Rails 5 and SASS.

 In this project I gained more experience with full-stack web application design and associated technologies including [PostgreSQL](https://www.postgresql.org/) for database storage and Bootstrap-Sass CSS Framework for the user interface.